nicolasserrano/CS/Tomcat.md

 ## Run from pendrive
 To execute the Java progrmas from a pendrive follow the next steps:
 1. Copy the Q:\Java folder to your pendrive
-2. Inserte the pendrive into your computer.
+2. Insert the pendrive into your computer.
 3. See the letter asigned to your pendrive.
 Example: F
 4. Change to that drive: >F:
 5. Execute the .bat file with the definition of the variables